c3rl/cyber-gaurd-ai-competition/readme.md

 ### Performance
 <hr />
-Recall tests were performed using the average embeddings method for K=1,2,3,4 and 5.
+Recall tests were performed using the average embeddings method for K = 1,2,3,4 and 5.
 The results were found to be "good".
+The minimum recall for category is ~0.7 with K = 1, then both the category and subcategory recall shows a steady increase with an increase in K.
 <img src="average_embeddings_tests_results.png">

 ### Further Development